mehakgoyal137/Conversational-Model-Ranking/README.md

 **Columns**

-- `Model` – Name of the conversational model
+- `Model`
-- `Accuracy` – Response accuracy score
+- `Accuracy`
-- `Speed_Score` – Inference speed score
+- `Speed_Score`
-- `Memory_Usage` – Memory consumption (lower is better)
+- `Memory_Usage`
-- `Human_Score` – Human-likeness rating
+- `Human_Score`

 ---

 ## Methodology

-The TOPSIS method is applied using the following steps:
+The TOPSIS method is implemented using the following steps:

-1. Construction of the decision matrix
+1. Normalization of the decision matrix
-2. Normalization of criteria values
+2. Assignment of weights to criteria
-3. Weight assignment to each criterion
-4. Identification of ideal best and ideal worst solutions
+3. Identification of ideal best and ideal worst solutions
-5. Distance calculation from ideal solutions
+4. Calculation of distance from ideal solutions
-6. Computation of TOPSIS scores
+5. Computation of TOPSIS score
-7. Final ranking of models
+6. Ranking of conversational models

 **Weights Used**